Safety

 Development of global standards for fire prevention

-While there are differences in the firefighting laws and regulations between countries, we have formulated global standards for the management of hazardous materials and fire alarms, etc., based on past cases of fires, in order to conduct fire prevention activities from the same perspective globally.
+While the firefighting laws and regulations differ between countries and regions, we have formulated global standards for the management of hazardous materials and fire alarms, etc., based on past cases of fires, in order to conduct fire prevention activities from the same perspective globally.
 We have also created a fire prevention inspection checklist based on global standards, and the entire Toyota Boshoku group conducts fire prevention inspections.